 It is scary to be a woman of my age and starting a new career.
 I wish I could say that I struck out bravely to fulfill my needs as an individual, regardless the cost and uncertainty.
 Instead, I am slightly ashamed that an intolerable work experience was the catalyst for this change.
-Still, that experience finally gave me the courage to tackle a career that I have wanted for many years.
+Still, that experience finally gave me the courage to tackle learning how to write — a skill that I have envied in others for many years.

 I have usually written privately, often quite late at night, and in many forms: poetry, essays, and fiction.
 I have notebooks piled in a storage closet full of these late night musings and angst.
 I continually struggle with writing a novel (historical fiction – history, adventure and romance rolled into one), written at night or on weekends when I can forget all of my real world responsibilities.
 I also have public, and mostly academic, pieces that I wrote over the years to meet graduate school or professional requirements.
 I am at my most prolific during periods of intense stress or depression, needing the release of words on the page.
 Yet, I am at my best when I come to the writing freely because the story, idea, or words must come out.
-This is the small foundation on which I will attempt to build a reputation as a good writer, and hopefully, earn a living as well.
+This is the small foundation on which I will attempt to build a reputation as a good, thoughtful writer.

 My husband is less confident than I am about this new endeavor.
 To him, a job means going to an office, watching that direct deposit appear in our checking account every two weeks, and the joys of company sponsored health benefits.
 I don’t want to imply that he isn’t supportive; he is the model of the modern husband and I cannot imagine my life without him (or his sure-fire ability to make me laugh until my stomach hurts).
 Still, I understand his concern with our bottom-line: food on the table, heat and lights, a roof over our head, not to mention day school tuition for our teenage daughter.

 So, what am I doing on this blog?
-I want this site to contain not only my thoughts and growing pains as a writer, but my inspirations, samples of my past work, and a place where potential clients can take a peek at their next must-hire writer.
+I want this site to contain not only my thoughts and growing pains as a writer, but my inspirations, samples of my past work, and a place where my potential will grow into real aptitude.

 To anyone visiting, I extend a warm welcome.
 A journey to a new place is more fun with friends along to share the experience.
 And now, off we go…